What to Expect at Grace

 An offering is received during the service to support the ministries of the church.
 Offerings can be placed in the plates as you enter the sanctuary.
-As a guest, you should not feel obligated to contribute, and you may simply pass the plate along.
+As a guest, you should not feel obligated to contribute.
 If you do decide to contribute, we thank you for your generosity.

 After the worship service is over, if you would like, you are invited to join us for coffee and fellowship in the fellowship hall just outside the sanctuary.